6 Ways to Make Product Improvements That Everybody Loves

 Bringing already existing features up to date is another story.
 You have three different opportunities here:

-- Introductory improvements: change features you think will make the lives of new clients much easier.
+- Introductory improvements: Change features you think will make the lives of new clients much easier.

 #1 Embrace effective customer communication channels

 Communication can make or break a business.
-Being able to interact with clients no matter the context, can result in increased sales, higher satisfaction rate, and positive referrals.
-In fact, by talking to your customers, you can gather valuable feedback, ask potential leads for feature requests, and understand their demands better.
-A support team can be the one who does that and reports all the data to a product manager.
-The latter processes it and decides what features should be added or how to upgrade already existing ones.
-As a result, you can develop a complete product improvement plan.
+Being able to interact with clients, no matter the context can result in increased sales, higher satisfaction rates, and positive referrals.
+In fact, by talking to people, you can gather valuable feedback from users, ask potential leads for feature requests, and understand their demands better.

 #2 Identify pain points